This website uses cookies. Find out more in our Privacy Policy.

 General FAQs

-Residential life is an important part of your liberal arts college experience, all students are expected to live on campus.
-Doing so gives you opportunities to learn, make friends and have fun.
+Residential life is an important part of your liberal arts college experience; all undergraduate students are expected to live on campus.
+Doing so gives you more opportunities to deepen you learning, build relationships, make friends, and have fun.

 We assign transfer students across all our halls based upon availability.

 If you are a rising sophomore, junior or senior, you'll participate in a housing selection process during the spring semester.
-You'll choose your assignment based upon a seniority point system.
+You can find your housing assignment and any roommates posted on your eRezLife dashboard as soon as your assignment is made.

 All residence halls have microwaves and refrigerators in their common areas for residents to share.
-In addition, you're allowed to have a mini-fridge in your rooms.
-While you may not have small appliances such as coffee machines and toasters in your room, but you may use them in the common kitchen spaces.
+In addition, students are allowed to have one mini-fridge per bedroom (fridges must measures no more than 2.7 cubic feet and use no more than 1.5 amps of electricity).
+No other appliances are allowed within bedrooms but students may use and store small appliances such as coffee machines and toasters in common kitchen spaces.

-You can remain on campus during semester or holiday breaks.
-You are required to register for Thanksgiving, winter break and spring break.
-Remaining on campus during winter break will require a fee.
+Students can stay on campus during semester or holiday breaks.
+You will be required to register for any break in which you would like to stay on campus.
+Additional housing charges will be applied to student accounts for any undergraduate students approved to stay during the winter break.
 Dining halls are not open during the break periods, and campus services are limited.

-Resident Assistants provide guidance and support to help you resolve any roommate challenges.
+Whenever practical, we always recommend communicating with your roommate first.
+It’s important to approach and address your roommate in the same respectful manner you would want them to talk to you.
+Resident Assistants (RA) can also provide guidance and support to help you resolve roommate issues and communication challenges.
 Please ask your RA for help with your situation.
 RAs will often facilitate mediation.
-If problems persist, the RA will turn to the residence life graduate assistant of their building or other residence life staff to help resolve the issue.
+If problems persist, the RA will turn to professional Res Life staff for additional assistance.

 Safety is our first priority.
 Supporting students who are facing challenges is one of our primary goals.
 Regardless of the situation, getting help is very important.
 Please see our Department of Public Safety page for campus safety resources.